 Option Action Technology Select the appropriate technology.
-Name Displays the Application Patterns available for the selected technology; select the required Pattern to import. <description></description> Displays a description of the selected Pattern.
+Name Displays the Application Patterns available for the selected technology; select the required Pattern to import.

+<description></description> Displays a description of the selected Pattern.
 Destination folder Browse for and select the directory in which to load the source code for the application.
-Use Local Path Enable the selection of an existing local path to place the source code under;

-changes the 'Destination folder' field to a drop-down selection.
+Use Local Path Enable the selection of an existing local path to place the source code under; changes the 'Destination folder' field to a drop-down selection.
 Compiler command Displays the default compiler command path for the selected technology; you must either: Confirm that the compiler can be found at this path, or Edit the path to the compiler location Edit Local Paths Many application Patterns specify their compiler using a local path.
 The first time you use any Pattern you must click on this button to ensure the local path points to the correct location.
 The 'Local Paths' dialog displays.

-If required, you can publish custom application Patterns by adding files to the AppPatterns directory where Enterprise Architect is installed; top level directories are listed as Technologies and can contain an icon file to customize the icon displayed for the technology Directories below this are defined as groups in the Patterns list; the Patterns are identified by the presence of four files with a matching name: a zip file (.zip), XMI file (.xml), config file (.cfg) and optional icon (.ico)
+- If required, you can publish custom application Patterns by adding files to the AppPatterns directory where Enterprise Architect is installed; top level directories are listed as Technologies and can contain an icon file to customize the icon displayed for the technology

-• The config file supports these fields:

-- [provider], [language], [platform], [url], [description], [version] - all displayed in the <description> field selected destination folder when the user applies the Application Pattern

-- [xmirootpaths] - the root path of the source code in the exported XMI; this is replaced with the
+Directories below this are defined as groups in the Patterns list; the Patterns are identified by the presence of four - Directories below this are defined as groups in the Patterns list; the Patterns are identified by the presence of four files with a matching name: a zip file (.zip), XMI file (.xml), config file (.cfg) and optional icon (.ico) - The config file supports these fields: - [provider], [language], [platform], [url], [description], [version] all displayed in the <description> field - [xmirootpaths] the root path of the source code in the exported XMI; this is replaced with the selected destination folder when the user applies the Application Pattern